 There are no open (unsealed) conduits or open pipes protruding through the seal and terminating on either side of the fire barrier.

 The damming boards, when installed, such as Carborundum™, Duraboard®, Durablanket®, or Masonite board are an integral part of the seal.
-Verify that the damming boards and seams or material is undamaged and in its originally installed condition.
+Verify that the damming boards and seams or thermal system insulation material is undamaged and in its originally installed condition.

-Electrical Raceway Fire Barrier Systems
+Electrical Raceway Fire Barrier Systems (ERFBS)

 Determine by observation that ERFBS required to provide necessary power for safety controls or IROFS, such as cable tray fire wraps for cables and blanket material, are in good condition.
 Visually inspect the physical condition and structural integrity of each ERFBS to confirm the following: